-So my hope is that all that terrible stonewalling and lack of care was the past, and in the past five years some massive strides have been made to love and care for abuse victims and to keep the evil abuse offenders from being able to hurt the people in the Southern Baptist churches.
+So my hope is that all that terrible stonewalling and lack of care is in the past, and in the past five years some massive strides have been made to love and care for abuse victims and to keep the evil abuse offenders from being able to hurt the people in the Southern Baptist churches.

 The Committee member did reply, in fact, almost immediately, with some links to articles that didn’t answer my question.
 We link to the U.S. sex offender database, he said, and we passed the Resolution of 2013 that included such information as how church officials should call law enforcement when there’s abuse in the church.

 A resolution is good.
 Just like pinwheels on the lawn in April are nice.

 When he told me they couldn’t have a database because the SBC never interferes in the autonomous local church.
 I replied,